 Effective July 1, 2013, the County established a Watershed Protection and Restoration (WPR) Program, in accordance with the provisions of House Bill (HB) 987.
 County legislation adopted by the County Council established the authority and agency responsibilities needed to administer the WPR program.
-Through the establishment of a stormwater remediation fee, the County will be able to meet its long term regulatory WIP II and NPDES State and federal mandates for water quality improvement through restoration.
-The Local Watershed Protection and Restoration Fund, also known as the Water Quality Fund, supports the requirements to meet federal mandates for impervious area restoration through retrofit, stormwater controls and mandated rebate programs intended to improve water quality in the Chesapeake Bay.
+Through the establishment of a storm water remediation fee, the County will be able to meet its long term regulatory WIP II and NPDES State and federal mandates for water quality improvement through restoration.
+The Local Watershed Protection and Restoration Fund, also known as the Water Quality Fund, supports the requirements to meet federal mandates for impervious area restoration through retrofit, storm water controls and mandated rebate programs intended to improve water quality in the Chesapeake Bay.

-In FY 2023, compensation expenditures in the fund increase 10.9% over the FY 2022 budget primarily due to the annualization of FY 2022 salary adjustments.
+In FY 2023, compensation expenditures in the fund increase 15.2% over the FY 2022 budget primarily due to the annualization of FY 2022 salary adjustments and planned FY 2023 salary adjustments.
 Compensation costs includes funding for 10 full time positions.
-Fringe benefit expenditures increase 25.1% over the FY 2022 budget due to align with projected costs.
+Fringe benefit expenditures increase 28.7% over the FY 2022 budget due to align with projected costs.